ywang-math/ywang-math.github.io/outreach.md

 * Spring 2023: Étale cohomology with Santiago Velazquez
 * Spring 2022: Elliptic curves with Suryansh Loya

-### PTI
+### Prison Teaching Initiative
-I was a volunteer instructor for <a href = "https://dof.princeton.edu/faculty-retiree-handbook/teaching-opportunities/prison-teaching-initiative">Princeton Prison Teaching Initative</a> to teach incarcerated students college-accredited math courses in different levels.
+In 2023-2024, I was a volunteer instructor for <a href = "https://dof.princeton.edu/faculty-retiree-handbook/teaching-opportunities/prison-teaching-initiative">Princeton Prison Teaching Initative</a> to teach incarcerated students college-accredited math courses in different levels.

 ### Math Circles